getslash/slash/doc/writing_tests.rst

             super(SocketFileTest, self).before()
             self.file = connect_to_some_server().makefile()

-If you try running the above code via Shakedown, it will fail.
-This is because Shakedown tries to run all cases in ``FileTestBase``, which cannot run due to the lack of a ``before()`` method.
+If you try running the above code via Slash, it will fail.
+This is because Slash tries to run all cases in ``FileTestBase``, which cannot run due to the lack of a ``before()`` method.

-This is solved with the :func:`shakedown.abstract_test_class` decorator:
+This is solved with the :func:`slash.abstract_test_class` decorator:

 .. code-block:: python

-    @shakedown.abstract_test_class
+    @slash.abstract_test_class
     class FileTestBase(Test):
         def test_has_write_method(self):
             assert_true(hasattr(self.file, "write"))
         def test_has_read_method(self):
             assert_true(hasattr(self.file, "read"))

-.. autofunction:: shakedown.abstract_test_class
+.. autofunction:: slash.abstract_test_class

 Test Parameters
 ~~~~~~~~~~~~~~~

-Shakedown's :class:`.Test` supports adding parameters to your tests via the ``shakedown.parameters`` module.
+Slash's :class:`.Test` supports adding parameters to your tests via the ``slash.parameters`` module.

-Use the :func:`shakedown.parameters.iterate` decorator to multiply a test function for different parameter values:
+Use the :func:`slash.parameters.iterate` decorator to multiply a test function for different parameter values:

 .. code-block:: python

     class SomeTest(Test):
-        @shakedown.parameters.iterate(x=[1, 2, 3])
+        @slash.parameters.iterate(x=[1, 2, 3])
 	def test(self, x):
             # use x here